equinix/terraform-provider-equinix/examples/fabric/v4/portConnectivity/ibm/ibm2/README.md

-# ECX Fabric Layer2 Redundant Connection to IBM 2.0
+# ECX Fabric Layer2 Redundant Connection to IBM 2

-This example shows how to create Layer 2 Connection between ECX Fabric ports and IBM 2.0 Cloud.
+This example shows how to create Layer 2 Connection between ECX Fabric ports and IBM2 Cloud.

 ## Adjust variables